UC's academic workers strike brings stress to undergraduates

 BERKELEY, Calif.
 (AP) — A month into the nation’s largest strike involving higher education, the work stoppage by University of California academic workers at 10 campuses is causing stress for many students who are facing canceled classes, no one to answer their questions and uncertainty about how they will be graded as they wrap up the year.

 Some 48,000 student employees walked off the job on Nov.
 14 to demand higher wages and better benefits.
-The employees, represented by the United Auto Workers Local 5810, say they were left with no other choice but to strike to demand increased wages necessary to keep up with the sky-high rents in cities like Berkeley, San Diego and Los Angeles.
+The employees, represented by the United Auto Workers Local 5810, say they were left with no other choice but to strike to demand increased wages necessary to keep up with high rent in cities such as Berkeley, San Diego and Los Angeles.

 But the postdoctoral employees and researchers have refused to return to work until a deal is also reached for the 36,000 graduate student teaching assistants, tutors and researchers who are bargaining separately for increased pay and benefits.
 The strike is being closely watched and could have a ripple effect at schools across the country.

+On Friday, the university and the union announced that the would enter mediation after failing to reach an agreement.
+A timeline for the mediation has not yet been set.

-Colleges and universities increasingly rely on graduate student employees to do teaching, grade papers and conduct research that had previously been handled by tenured faculty.
+Colleges and universities increasingly rely on graduate student employees to do teaching, grade papers and conduct research that previously was handled by tenured faculty.

 Many University of California students fear the strike may extend well into next year, disrupting their plans to apply to degree programs.